-1. Agreed outcome
+Agreed outcome

-1.1 Keith R Thompson & Co (the Firm), a recognised sole practice authorised and regulated by the Solicitors Regulation Authority (SRA), agrees to the following outcome to the investigation:

-- a.
-Keith R Thompson & Co is fined £1,536, under Rule 3.1 - b. of the SRA Regulatory and Disciplinary Procedure Rules (the RDPRs) (b) to the publication of this agreement, under Rule 9.2 of the RDPRs - c.
-Keith R Thompson & Co will pay the costs of the investigation of £600, under Rule 10.1 and Schedule 1 of the RDPRs.
+- 1.1 Lawson West Solicitors Limited (the Firm), a licensed body authorised and regulated by the Solicitors Regulation Authority (SRA), agrees to the following outcome to the investigation: - a.
+Lawson West Solicitors Limited is fined £36,494, under Rule 3.1(b) of the SRA Regulatory and Disciplinary Procedure Rules (RDPRs). - b. to the publication of this agreement under Rule 9.2 of the RDPRs. - c.
+Lawson West Solicitors Limited will pay the costs of the investigation of £600, under Rule 10.1 and schedule 1 of the RDPRs.

-2. Summary of Facts
+Summary of Facts

-2.1 We carried out an investigation into the firm following an inspection by our AML Proactive Supervision team.

-2.2 Our inspection identified areas of concern in relation to the firm's compliance with the Money Laundering, Terrorist Financing (Information on the Payer) Regulations 2017 (MLRs 2017), the SRA Principles 2011, the SRA Code of Conduct 2011, the SRA Principles 2019 and the SRA Code of Conduct for Firms 2019.
+- 2.1 We carried out an investigation into the firm following a review by our AML Proactive Supervision team. - 2.2 Our investigation identified areas of concern in relation to the firm's compliance with the Money Laundering, Terrorist Financing (Information on the Payer) Regulations 2017 (MLRs 2017), the SRA Principles 2011, the SRA Code of Conduct 2011, the SRA Principles 2019 and the SRA Code of Conduct for Firms 2019.

-3. Allegation
+Allegation